hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

     $ cd python-hpedockerplugin/ansible_3par_docker_plugin
     $ ansible-playbook -i hosts install_hpe_3par_volume_driver.yml --ask-vault-pass
     ```
-  > **Note:** It is not recommended to change the Etcd information and array password encryption during the beackend update process
+  > **Note:** It is not recommended to change the Etcd information and array encryption password during the backend update process

 - Upgrade the docker volume plugin
   * Modify the `volume_plugin` in [plugin configuration properties - sample](/ansible_3par_docker_plugin/properties/plugin_configuration_properties_sample.yml) and point it to the latest image from docker hub